Justingnat58/Justingnat58/README.md

 - 👋 Hi, I’m @Justingnat58
 - 👀 I’m interested in ...
-Data Analytics
+Business Technology, DevOps, Data Analytics
 - 🌱 I've graduated from DePaul University with a Management Information Systems Degree
 - 📫 How to reach me https://www.linkedin.com/in/justin-tang-806110176/